-This 1857 petition for separation from Nelson province was not successful, but another initiative a year later saw a new province – Marlborough – established in 1859.
-Settlers wanted a separate province because virtually none of the income raised from land sales in the Wairau and neighbouring districts was spent on them (for instance on roads).
-Runholders also thought a new Nelson council, elected in 1856, was unsympathetic to their interests, particularly in respect of the costs of leasing or buying pastoral land.
+This 1857 petition for separation from Nelson province was not successful, but after another initiative a year later a new province – Marlborough – was established in 1859.
+Settlers wanted a separate province because virtually none of the income from land sales in the Wairau and neighbouring districts was spent on them (on roads, for instance).
+Runholders also thought that the Nelson council elected in 1856 was unsympathetic to their interests, particularly in respect of the costs of leasing or buying pastoral land.

 National Library of New Zealand, Papers Past

 Reference: Nelson Examiner and New Zealand Chronicle, 22 August 1857. p.3

 Permission of the National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.